3D Cartoon Face Generation with Controllable Expressions from a Single GAN Image: Method

 \subsection{2D cartoon generation model}

-As shown in the right column of Figure \ref{fig:framework}, we use transfer learning and the model interpolation \cite{pinkney2020resolution} technique to train a StyleGAN model on the cartoon dataset.
-The reasons that we adopt the transfer learning technique have two folds: 1) the training samples are limited in some cartoon datasets and 2) we want the generated cartoon images to share similar semantic contents to the original face images, such as gender and facial expressions.
-Therefore, finetuning on a well-trained face StyleGAN model is an efficient way to realize the translation to the high-fidelity cartoon avatars \cite{mo2020freeze,karras2020training,back2021fine}.
+As shown in the right column of Figure \ref{fig:framework}, we propose to use transfer learning to train a StyleGAN model on the cartoon dataset.
+The reasons that we adopt the transfer learning technique have two folds: 1) the available samples are limited in most cartoon datasets, meaning training a good cartoon generation model from scratch is challenging, and 2) we want the generated cartoon images to keep similar with the original face images, i.e. sharing similar semantic contents with the given human face images, such as gender and facial expressions.
+We observe finetuning a well-trained face StyleGAN model allows us to satisfy the above requirements.

 To be specific, we take the StyleGAN model pretrained on FFHQ \cite{karras2019style} as the base model, and finetune it on the cartoon datasets.
+During this process, we first aim to generate images having certain cartoon styles, which is achieved by the adversarial training method on the transferred model.
+The adversarial loss can be denoted as:

+where $\x$ denotes the generated cartoon images, $D_{trans}$ is the discriminator to discriminate if the generated images are real or fake. $G_{base}$ and $G_{trans}$ refer to the base and transferred generation models respectively. $p_{data}$ is the distribution of the given cartoon image dataset. $p_{\z}$ is the random noise distribution, which is Gaussian distribution.

-During the finetuning process, other than using the adversarial training method on the transferred model, we also follow \cite{back2021fine} to apply the structure loss between the base model and the transferred model.
+Based on our observations, if we only use $\Loss_{adv}$ during the finetuning process, the generated cartoon images would completely follow the cartoon dataset distribution.
+As a consequence, the cartoon and the human face images generated from the same StyleGAN latent codes would fail to share the same semantic information, such as gender.
+To address this issue, we also apply the structure loss \cite{back2021fine} between the base model and the transferred model.
 Technically, since StyleGAN takes the progressive generation strategy, we can obtain the generated images from various resolutions.
-To realize the trade-off between the generated cartoon styles and the original face semantics, we use the structure loss to make the low-resolution layer outputs of the base model and that of the transferred model be similar.
+In the structure loss, we enforce the low-resolution layer outputs of the base model and that of the transferred model to be similar.
+This practice manages the trade-off between the cartoon image generation quality and the semantics similarity between the cartoon and human faces.
 The structure loss can be formulated as:

-where $k$ denotes the index of the StyleGAN block, $n$ represents we apply the structure loss on the first $n$ blocks. $G_{base}$ and $G_{trans}$ refer to the base and transferred models respectively.
-It is notable that the weights of $G_{base}$ are fixed.
-The adversarial loss is also utilized during finetuning, which can be denoted as:
+where $i$ denotes the index of the StyleGAN block, $k$ represents we apply $\Loss_{str}$ on the first $k$ blocks.